phi-ag/solid-pages/README.md

 > :warning: **Cloudflare Account API tokens currently can't be used to create Pages with Terraform** (internal server error)

-Create a personal API token for terraform with the following permissions
+Create a personal API token for Terraform with the following permissions

 - Account / D1 / Edit
 - Account / Cloudflare Pages / Edit